Comfort women: Treatment of comfort women

 According to an account by a survivor, she was beaten when she attempted to resist being raped.
 The women who were not prostitutes prior to joining the "comfort women corps", especially those taken in by force, were normally "broken in" by being raped.
 One Korean woman, Kim Hak-sun, stated in a 1991 interview about how she was drafted into the "comfort women corps" in 1941: "When I was 17 years old, the Japanese soldiers came along in a truck, beat us [her and a friend], and then dragged us into the back.
 I was told if I were drafted, I could earn lots of money in a textile factory ...
 The first day I was raped and the rapes never stopped ...
 I was born a woman but never lived as a woman ...
 I feel sick when I come close to a man.
 Not just Japanese men, but all men-even my own husband who saved me from the brothel.
 I shiver whenever I see a Japanese flag ...
 Why should I feel ashamed?
 I don't have to feel ashamed."
 Kim stated that she was raped 30–40 times a day, every day of the year during her time as a "comfort woman".
-Reflecting their dehumanized status, Army and Navy records where referring to the movement of "comfort women" always used the term "units of war supplies".
+Reflecting their dehumanized status, Army and Navy records where referring to the movement of comfort women always used the term "units of war supplies".

+In the Philippines according to the recounts of Filipino survivors Narcisa Claveria, who was enslaved for 18 months at the age of 13, during the day the women were forced to cook, clean, and do laundry.
+At night the Japanese soldiers raped and abused the women.
+The story of the comfort women doing household chores during the day and being sexually abused at night was also recounted by another Filipino Survivor Fedencia David, who was kidnapped by Japanese soldiers at age 14, who also remembered being forced to wash clothes and cook for the Japanese soldiers.
+At night, she was raped by as many as 5 to 10 Japanese soldiers.
+Along with being raped multiple times a day the women were subjected to separation from their families, often watching their families being murdered by Japanese soldiers.
+One survivor recounts that when the Japanese soldiers took her, "soldiers began to skin her father alive."
+This maltreatment left physical and emotional scars.